Technology

 • Teamwork and fun are embedded in AEROKATS kite flights, promoting a unique and meaningful learning environment.

-The above kite is called an Alpine DC.
+The left kite is called an Alpine DC.
 It is one of the “workhorse” kite models because it is capable of carrying the various AeroPods in flight.
 While the Alpine is the most expensive kite, it is the most reliable for flying in low to medium wind speeds.

-The Parafoil 10 can also carry an AeroPod.
+The left Parafoil 10 can also carry an AeroPod.
 It flies best when the winds are medium to high speeds and constant.
 Because there is no support structure in the kite, if the wind speed is variable it has the potential to collapse on itself and fall from the sky.

 Aeropods